 64x84 cm | Filler, oak frame

-This work was done by jumping up and down in the wet filler inside a frame placed on the floor, wearing plastic clogs.
+I did this work by jumping up and down in the wet filler inside a frame placed on the floor, wearing plastic clogs.

-A child's outburst of rage when it does not get its way is something every parent need to handle.
+Every parent needs to handle a child's outburst of rage when it does not get its way.
 They usually decrease as the child gets older.
 This process of socialisation is very much about language.
 We teach the child to use words to express its will.
 But language also is part of defining the subject as such.
-That is, to draw the boundary between the subject and the outside world that is fundamental to its existence.
-Arguably, this semantic demarcation is what constitutes the subject.
+That is, drawing the boundary between the subject and the outside world is fundamental to its existence.
+Arguably, this semantic distinction is what constitutes the subject.
 When the child learns to express its will in words, it becomes an independent individual with a consciousness that distinguishes it from the outside world.
 Before this happens, the boundary is unclear.
 In a way, the child still experiences the world as a part of itself.

 The subject's initial experience of independence is thus linked to powerlessness.
 Not being able to enforce one's wishes is primordial to developing a will, i.e. being a subject.
-The will creates itself through negation.
-It can be described as an implosion or disturbance in the fragile alloy between the yet undeveloped individual and the world around it.
+The will creates itself through negation, like an implosion or disturbance in the fragile alloy between the still undeveloped individual and the world around it.
 The subject's Big Bang.
-The explosion that opens up the space for language that enables its existence.
+The explosion opens up the space for language that enables its existence.

 The function of the tantrum can be linked to the mechanisms behind riots.
-The powerless are not yet aware of their own will, their own position as a subject.
-It is only through the spontaneous outburst that the group or class can identify themselves and thus win agency.
-The riot always arises from the material - it has a physical expression - but it opens up the semantic space that the powerless need to formulate their own position in a system of oppression - which is a necessary condition for struggle.
+The powerless are not yet aware of their own will, their position as a subject, and it is only through spontaneous outbursts that the group or class can identify themselves and thus win agency.
+The riot always arises from the material - it has a physical expression - but it opens up the semantic space that the powerless need to formulate their position in a system of oppression - which is a necessary condition for struggle.

 The shoes wore to produce this work is a modern variant of clogs, made of plastic.
 In French, clogs are called "sabot", which is the basis for the word sabotage.
 Possibly because when automatic looms were introduced in France, the workers threw their shoes into them to protest the machines making them redundant.
 In another way, you may also call this work a sabotage (in the sense of a collage, or frottage) as it is made by clogs.